 Best Small Batch Canning Book

-The Complete Book of Small-Batch Preserving: Over 300 Recipes to Use Year-Round was one of my first books I bought specifically on small batch canning.
+The Complete Book of Small-Batch Preserving: Over 300 Recipes to Use Year-Round was one of the first books I bought specifically on small-batch canning.

 I have at least 30 recipes flagged in my copy and notes scribbled all over it.
 They have a lot of unique flavor combos and ideas.
 It works out because small batch canning is great for experimenting.

 Again, not all of the recipes are for canning, there are refrigerator and freezer options.
 You also get a bonus section on flavored oils & specialty vinegar.